Want to be more successful in business? Try this

 Share your numbers and goals and give them permission to prod you each month for results.

-3. Hire an assistant
+3. Be accountable to an assistant

 This might seem like an unusual suggestion – but when you think like an executive leader, you’ll see that hiring an assistant is a great way to “outsource accountability.”